Dictionary: letter D

 - Ashley finally dropped off to sleep after midnight.

-2 decrease (insep) (attendance, numbers, membership, interest, support, traffic, temperatures) When something drops off, it becomes less or fewer.
-Fall off
+2 decrease (insep) (attendance, numbers, membership, interest, support, traffic, temperatures) become less or fewer fall off

-- Unfortunately, attendance has dropped off over the last few months.
+- Attendance has dropped off over the last few months.

-3 let passenger out [drop someone off] stop the vehicle you are driving to leave a passenger.
-Let off
+3 let passenger out [drop someone off] stop the vehicle you are driving to leave a passenger there let off

 - They held a press conference last week to try to drum up support for their proposal.

 - Fishing was the occupation of the village until the river dried out.